linode/docs/docs/guides/databases/redis/install-and-configure-redis-on-ubuntu-20/index.md

 1. Familiarize yourself with our [Getting Started with Linode](/docs/getting-started/) guide and complete the steps for setting your Linode's hostname and timezone.

-1. This guide will use `sudo` wherever possible.
+1. This guide uses `sudo` wherever possible.
 Complete the sections of our [How to Secure Your Server](/docs/security/securing-your-server/) to create a standard user account, harden SSH access and remove unnecessary network services. **Do not** follow the *Configure a Firewall* section yet as this guide includes firewall rules specifically for an OpenVPN server.

 1. Update your system: